Md-Soliman-Ali/Artificial-Intelligence/Lab Final/README.md

 * 8

-(a) Write a python program to remove punctuations from the given string?
+(a).
+Write a python program to remove punctuations from the given string?

-(b) Write a python program to sort the sentence in alphabetical order?
+(b).
+Write a python program to sort the sentence in alphabetical order?

 * 9